-Those of you who watched Al Gore receive the Dan David Prize last night, either on television or online, probably missed one very important thing.
+Those of you who watched Al Gore receive the Dan David Prize last night, either on television or online from Tel Aviv, probably missed one very important thing.
 He was wearing cowboy boots.
-(We have proof – check out the footware in the picture on the left).
+(We have proof – check out the footware we pictured above).
 This, of course, officially makes him my new favorite environmental hero.

 With his subtle Southern drawl and cowboy boots, I’d take Gore over John Wayne any day of the week and twice on Sunday.
 And judging by last night, so would most Israelis.